ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/softphone-guides.md

 <img src="/images/softphone_android_transfers_2.jpg" width="350" />

-The has now been blind transferred to the other person.
+The call has now been blind transferred to the other person.

 ### Attended Transfer a Call